-These tips should help you get the most out of your work sessions with the computer.
+These tips will help you get the most out of your work sessions with the computer.

-- Regularly change your seated position, stand up, or stretch whenever you start to feel tired.
-Research indicates that frequent "micro-breaks" are helpful in reducing fatigue and discomfort. - Use a soft touch on the keyboard and keep your hands and fingers relaxed.
-Some computer users may develop discomfort in their hands, wrists, or arms if they do intensive work without breaks.
-If you begin to develop chronic pain and discomfort in your hands, wrists, or arms, consult your physician. - Keep two fingers (the index and middle fingers) resting lightly on the mouse button when you use the mouse. - Occasionally rest your eyes.
-From time to time focus your eyes on a distant object.
-Blink often while you work.
+- Change your seated position, stand up, or stretch whenever you start to feel tired.
+Frequent short breaks are helpful in reducing fatigue. - Use a light touch when typing and keep your hands and fingers relaxed. - Some computer users may develop discomfort in their hands, wrists, or arms after intensive work without breaks.
+If you begin to develop chronic pain or discomfort in your hands, wrists, or arms, consult a qualified health specialist. - Eye muscles must work harder to focus on nearby objects.
+Occasionally focus your eyes on a distant object, and blink often while you work. - Clean your screen regularly.
+Keeping the screen clean helps reduce unwanted reflections.